DysregulatedImmuneProfile/DIP/README.md

 # DIP - A Machine Learning Framework for Predicting the Degree of Immune Dysregulation

-🚀 IP (Dysregulated Immune Profile) is an open-source machine-learning framework designed to predict the degree of immune dysregulation in patients with an infection using just three biomarkers:
+🚀 DIP (Dysregulated Immune Profile) is an open-source machine-learning framework designed to predict the degree of immune dysregulation in patients with an infection using just three biomarkers:

 - ✅ **Procalcitonin (PCT)**
 - ✅ **Interleukin-6 (IL-6)**